MiniXC/typst-projects/thesis/chapters/02_factors.typ

 At the opposite, purely #emph[semantic] end are representations that encode abstract meaning, content, and concepts, completely detached from the acoustic signal that conveyed them.
 The final text transcript from an ASR system or a conceptual "Intent" label are examples.
 The purpose of these representations can be analysis, understanding, and symbolic reasoning.
 They are the inputs and outputs of systems concerned with what is being said, by whom, and for what purpose.
 The vast majority of speech processing involves bridging the gap between these two poles, and thus many representations encode aspects of both.
 These #emph[intermediate] representations are designed to make acoustic information tractable for semantic tasks, or to guide the generation of acoustic signals from semantic information.
 For example, a Mel spectrogram is fundamentally acoustic, yet it is structured in a perceptually relevant way that makes it easier for a model to recognize phonetic content, making semantic content easier to access and model. #smallcaps[Prosody] features like a pitch contour are acoustic measurements, but their shape and trajectory can convey semantic meaning such as if the speaker is expressing a certain emotion or asking a question.
 Conversely, a #smallcaps[Speaker] embedding is a high-level abstraction of identity (a semantic concept), but it is learned by distilling patterns directly from acoustic signals.
 Another #emph[intermediate] representation are high-level #abbr.a[SSL] embeddings, which are learned from raw audio with the explicit goal of being maximally useful for a wide range of downstream semantic tasks.

-=== A Factor-Based Review of Speech Representations <02_representations>
+=== Factor-based review of speech representations <02_representations>

 We will now examine the factors of speech as laid out in @fig_factors in more detail, contextualising their roles across various speech technology applications.
 We follow a bottom-up order from the figure, reordered to reflect a common conceptual flow from abstract semantics to the concrete acoustic signal.

-==== Semantic Representations
+==== Semantic representations

 The #smallcaps[Semantic] factor encompasses the linguistic content of speech.
 Its representations lie firmly at the semantic pole of our spectrum and are central to any task involving understanding or generating language.
 One of the most foundational and frequently used representations is the phone sequence.
 This representation converts the orthographic sequence of letters into a sequence of phonemes, the basic sound units of a language.
-This transformation, known as #abbr.a[g2p] conversion, resolves ambiguities in pronunciation (e.g., the different sounds of "ough" in "through," "tough," and "though") and provides a canonical representation of pronunciation.
+This transformation, known as #abbr.a[G2P] conversion, resolves ambiguities in pronunciation (e.g., the different sounds of "ough" in "through," "tough," and "though") and provides a canonical representation of pronunciation.
 In TTS, it serves as a clean input to the acoustic model.
 In ASR, especially for low-resource languages, predicting a phoneme sequence can be a useful intermediate step before word-level transcription.
 Multilingual models like Allosaurus provide phone recognition for a vast number of languages, facilitating such cross-lingual applications @li_allosaurus_2020.

 On the more abstract side, modern systems for both ASR and TTS process text using powerful encoders, often using conextualised language models like BERT @devlin_bert_2019.
 These produce contextualised text embeddings, which are high-dimensional vectors that capture not just the identity of words but also their meaning within the specific context of the sentence.
 In TTS, this helps generate more natural prosody @kakouros_what_2023.
 In Spoken Language Understanding (SLU), these embeddings are the basis for interpreting the user's commands.
 At the highest level of abstraction, intent represents the speaker's pragmatic goal.
 In conversational AI, an ASR system first produces text, which is then classified into an intent label.
 This label then drives the dialogue manager and determines the content and style of the TTS response, completing the interaction loop.

-==== Speaker Representations <02_speaker>
+==== Speaker representations <02_speaker>

 The #smallcaps[Speaker] factor encompasses the unique, identifying characteristics of an individual's voice.
 Its representations bridge the gap between acoustic reality and the semantic concept of identity.